Find Cheap Health Insurance Quotes in Your Area

 |Metal tier||Cheapest plan||Deductible||Out-of-pocket maximum||Monthly cost for 40-year-old|

-The actual cost of a health insurance policy will vary depending on your age, in addition to the policy you choose and the number of people covered.
-As you can see below, the cost of a health insurance plan in Arizona is 22% cheaper for a 21-year-old, which translates to an average savings of $112 per month for the average Silver plan.
+The actual cost of a health insurance policy will vary depending on your age in addition to the policy you choose and the number of people covered.
+As you can see below, the cost of a health insurance plan in Arizona is 22% cheaper for a 21-year-old than for a 40-year-old, which translates to an average savings of $108 per month for the average Silver plan.
 A 60-year-old, on the other hand, would end up paying 112% more for the same level of coverage.

-Though Gold health insurance policies come with the highest premiums, on average they're 27% more expensive than Silver plans in Arizona, your variable expenses will be much lower.
+Though Gold health insurance policies come with the highest premiums — on average they're 32% more expensive than Silver plans in Arizona — your variable expenses will be much lower.
 Gold health plans have the lowest cost-sharing features, such as deductibles, copays and coinsurance, making them the best health insurance option for those with high expected medical expenses.
 If you have ongoing prescription needs, for instance, you'll likely find that Gold plans have the most affordable out-of-pocket expenses for drugs.